afikrim/gridmenu/README.md

 ## Contributing to this project

-Interested in contributing? please check out [the Contributing Guide](CONTRIBUTING.md) to get started
+Interested in contributing? please check out [the Contributing Guide](CONTRIBUTING.md) to get started.